Segment, Select, Correct: A Framework for Weakly-Supervised Referring Segmentation: Experiments

 \section{Experiments}

 The aim of this section is to showcase the effectiveness of our method in closing the gap of zero-shot and weakly-supervised methods with the fully-supervised state-of-the-art using only images and referring sentences.
-To achieve this, we report results on: \begin{itemize} \item \textbf{Segment+Select} (\zsours \xspace-- \textit{zero-shot}): using the open-vocabulary instance segmentation paired with the zero-shot instance choice to perform zero-shot RIS on each sample of the validation and test datasets (Stages 1 and 2 of Figure \ref{fig:overview-instance}), and \item \textbf{Segment+Select+Correct} (\ours \xspace-- \textit{weakly-supervised}): the full pipeline described in Section \ref{sec:method}, including the grounding/pre-training step using the \greendataset set masks to generate a Zero-shot Bootstrapped (\zsbootstrap) model and the constrained greedy training stage using \bluedataset set masks to obtain the final corrected model (Stages 1, 2 and 3 of Figure \ref{fig:overview-instance}). \end{itemize} To justify the design choices taken at each step, we perform ablations on the open-vocabulary instance mask generation from Stage 1 in Section \ref{sec:ablation_mask_gen}, on the zero-shot instance choice mechanism from Stage 2 in Section \ref{sec:ablation_zs_choice}, and on the constrained greedy matching loss used in Stage 3 in Section \ref{sec:ablation_ct}.
+To achieve this, we report results on: \begin{itemize} \item \textbf{Segment+Select} (\zsours \xspace-- \textit{zero-shot}): using the open-vocabulary instance segmentation paired with the zero-shot instance choice to perform zero-shot RIS on each sample of the validation and test datasets (Stages 1 and 2 of Figure \ref{fig:overview-instance}), and \item \textbf{Segment+Select+Correct} (\ours \xspace-- \textit{weakly-supervised}): the full pipeline described in Section \ref{sec:method}, including the grounding/pre-training step using set \greendataset masks to generate a Zero-shot Bootstrapped (\zsbootstrap) model and the constrained greedy matching training stage using set \bluedataset masks to obtain the final corrected model (Stages 1, 2 and 3 of Figure \ref{fig:overview-instance}). \end{itemize} To justify the design choices taken at each step, we perform ablations on the open-vocabulary instance mask generation from Stage 1 in Section \ref{sec:ablation_mask_gen}, on the zero-shot instance choice mechanism from Stage 2 in Section \ref{sec:ablation_zs_choice}, and on the constrained greedy matching loss used in Stage 3 in Section \ref{sec:ablation_ct}.

-\textbf{Datasets and Evaluation.} Following the established literature, we report results on RefCOCO \citep{yu2016modeling}, RefCOCO+ \citep{mao2016generation} and RefCOCOg \citep{nagaraja2016modeling}, which have 19,994, 19,992 and 26,711 images in total with 142,210, 141,564, 104,560 referring expressions, respectively.
+\textbf{Datasets and Evaluation.} Following the established literature, we report results on RefCOCO \cite{yu2016modeling}, RefCOCO+ \cite{mao2016generation} and RefCOCOg \cite{nagaraja2016modeling}, which have 19,994, 19,992 and 26,711 images in total with 142,210, 141,564, 104,560 referring expressions, respectively.
 As mentioned in Section~\ref{sec:problem_setup}, each image in these datasets includes a certain number of object instances, which in turn include 3 referring expressions each.
-In Appendix \ref{app:number_of_objects_per_image} we analyze the number of object instances per image in the datasets.
-In terms of evaluation metrics, following previous works we report mean and overall Intersection over Union (mIoU and oIoU, respectively).
+In Figure~\ref{fig:histogram_objects_per_image} we show the distribution of the number of objects per image in the training sets of RefCOCO, RefCOCO+ and RefCOCOg (umd and google splits).
+The higher the average number of object instances per image, the more effective we expect the loss from Stage 3 to be in correcting the zero-shot selection mistakes from Stage 2.
+In terms of evaluation metrics, following previous works we report overall and mean Intersection over Union (oIoU and mIoU, respectively).